December 26, 2024 by Samantha Wilson

 Fishing Boats

-Practical and sturdy, fishing boats are designed with all things fishing in mind, from their seat configurations to their livewells, trolling motor, rod holders, and accessories.
-Note that there are versions of fishing boats based on many different styles and designs, including the deck boats and Jon boats we’ve already talked about as well as center consoles, dual consoles, and more.
-The choice of freshwater fishing boats on the market is simply enormous, from simple, small fishing models such as the Tracker Pro Guide V-16 SC (which starts in the mid-$20,000 range), to Boston Whaler’s stunning flagship 420 Outrage which retails for over $1 million.
-Article: Best small fishing boat brands.
+Practical and sturdy, fishing boats are designed with all things fishing in mind, from their seat configurations to their livewells, trolling motor, rod holders and accessories.
+They tend to have a V-shaped hull and high sides, with enough deck space to reel in your catch.
+The choice of freshwater fishing boats on the market is simply enormous, from simple entry level fishing boats such as the Carolina Skiff 17LS starting at around $35000, to Boston Whaler’s stunning flagship 420 Outrage that retails for over $1 million.
+Check out our guide: Best small fishing boat brands.

 Pros: